Home

 Expo 86 Corporation, Vancouver

-On part time and later full time basis, conceived produced and administered 6 month long Folklife Pavilion as part of the on site entertainment at Expo 86.
+On part time and later full time basis, conceived produced and administered 6 month long Folklife Pavilion as part of the onsite entertainment at Expo 86.
 Led research and production for an all Canadian program of performing and visual arts, crafts and other activities.
 This program surveyed "the living tradition" as it exists in every province and territory.
 Presented over 5,000 performances and demonstrations to over 2 million people.

 VOLUNTEER ACTIVITIES